uio-carpentry/organisational/meetings/260826_board_meeting.md

 **Minutes**: FB

-**Attendees**:
+**Attendees**: FB, RS, AV, CHS, EP, VCR

-**Excused**:
+**Excused**: MLB

 **Absent**:

+* Round of the table
+* Status of board members:
+ * New members: VCR, CHS
+ * HS?
+ * LM left
+  * Do not reduce number
+  * Define deputies based on overlapping tasks
+  * Eliminate roles if they are unecessary
 * We need to renew our partnership, but the available models have evolved and are now more flexible.
-During the meeting, we should discuss which partnership option makes the most sense for our community.
+During the meeting, we should discuss which partnership option makes the most sense for our community. [link](https://carpentries.org/support/partnership/)
 * A key part of the discussion will be:
   * How many instructor training seats we expect to need in the coming year.
   * Whether we would like to support instructors who want to teach the new GenAI workshop: https://carpentries.org/genai/